 Technical assessments are essential to measure a candidate’s coding skills and approach to problem-solving.
 We advise you to provide practical tests, such as a code review or architecture design task.
 This lets you evaluate their ability to manage code quality with real-world constraints.

 You also should ask candidates to share examples of how they’ve improved a code base, tackled technical debt, or led a technical team through complex projects.
 This gives insight into their hands-on capabilities and strategic thinking.
+It’s also worth noting that about 80% of companies today are open to hiring developers based on skills rather than formal degrees, which makes real-world technical assessments even more important than academic qualifications.

 Here are two task examples: